pfdubois/BridgeBidding/source/InterestingGadgets.rst

 The point of this structure is that the strong hand declares all the hands with a major fit, whether 5-3, 4-4, or 3-5.

-Puppet Stayman is incompatible with .

 Five-card Stayman is an easier and better alternative to playing 1N - 3♣ as Puppet Stayman but it isn't a big deal to play Puppet over both 1N - 3♣ and 2N - 3♣ to reduce your memory load.

 Choosing Puppet Stayman over 2N means you cannot play :ref:`Smolen<Smolen>` over 2N because the sequence 2N - 3♣ - 3♦ cannot mean two things at the same time.
 But you can